Entry level / developing professional*

 Yen, who initially studied a Marketing Degree at the Auckland University of Technology in New Zealand, says she made the switch to business because she loves working with numbers.

-“I’m been in the finance line for the past five to six years now so I don’t regret changing my course at all.
-But I am also glad I have done a Marketing Degree because it complements my current job, so it wasn’t wasted skills,” says Yen Ling Cheong.
+“I’m been in finance for the past five to six years now so I don’t regret changing my course at all," says Yen Ling Cheong.

 In 2011, Yen returned home to Malaysia where she became a Financial Analyst at technology company, IBM.
 She says the role was the perfect introduction to the corporate environment.